julien040/gut/README.md

 ### AUR (Arch Linux)

-**Note:** The AUR packages is not maintained by me.
-If you have any issues with it, please contact the maintainer of the package.
+**Note:** The AUR packages are not maintained by me.
+If you have any issues with them, please contact the maintainer of the package.

 #### Compile yourself